 \subsection{Effect of Decoding Temperature}

-\paragraph{Temperature sweep analysis.} Ablation across decoding temperatures ($T \in \{0.0, 0.2, 0.5, 1.0\}$) reveals clear trends: \begin{itemize}[leftmargin=1.5em] \item \textbf{Lower temperatures (T=0.0, 0.2)} consistently yield the highest overall scores for both FP16 and quantized models, with optimal values observed at $T=0.0$ for TF2-12B (4.83), TF2-4B (4.74), and their quantized versions (4.82, 4.74). \item \textbf{Higher temperatures (T=1.0)} systematically degrade performance across all models, dropping average rubric scores by up to 0.2–0.3 compared to greedy decoding.
-This decline is most pronounced in the Accuracy and Cultural/Pragmatic dimensions, reflecting increased hallucination and stylistic drift. \item \textbf{Quantization robustness:} 8-bit quantized checkpoints consistently track their FP16 counterparts within 0.01–0.03 points, demonstrating negligible loss and confirming quantization as a viable strategy for efficient deployment. \end{itemize}
+\paragraph{Temperature sweep analysis.} Ablation across decoding temperatures ($T \in \{0.0, 0.2, 0.5, 1.0\}$) reveals clear trends: \begin{itemize}[leftmargin=1.5em] \item \textbf{Lower temperatures ($T=0.0, 0.2$)} yield the highest overall scores for both FP16 and quantized models, with optimal values observed at $T=0.0$ for TF2-12B (4.83), TF2-4B (4.74), and their quantized versions (4.82, 4.74). \item \textbf{Higher temperatures ($T=1.0$)} reduce performance across all models, with average rubric scores dropping by up to 0.2--0.3 compared to greedy decoding.
+This decline is most pronounced in Accuracy and Cultural/Pragmatic dimensions, consistent with increased hallucination and stylistic drift. \item \textbf{Quantization robustness:} 8-bit quantized checkpoints track their FP16 counterparts within 0.01--0.03 points, indicating limited loss under the rubric. \end{itemize}

-These findings reinforce that \textbf{careful temperature selection is critical} for maximizing translation quality in open LLMs.
-For all subsequent large-scale translation runs, $T=0.0$ is adopted as the default.
+For subsequent large-scale translation runs, $T=0.0$ is adopted as the default.